“People always accommodate the most difficult person in the room.”

 Act Decisively for the Good of the Order

-Time and again I have seen clients expend energy, good will, and resources to accommodate the difficult person – a member of the staff or board member.
+Time and again, I have seen clients expend energy, goodwill, and resources to accommodate the difficult person – a member of the staff or board member.
 In the worst-case scenario, the good folks move on because they are fed up with the disruption and/or indulgence.
 In the best-case scenario, an organization’s leaders – chief executive and/or board chair – address the situation in a calm, forthright manner by doing what needs to be done.

 The most difficult person in the room takes up a lot of space, often eclipsing those who consistently fulfill their commitments and even exceed expectations.
 The challenge for leaders is to be aware of where they focus their attention, how long they tolerate certain behaviors, and the message they are sending.